 If there is other traffic at the intersection, rules of the road indicate that when two drivers approach this type of intersection at the same time, the driver on the left should yield to the driver on the right.
 However, drivers on the right should not assume the rest of the traffic will yield.
 A driver should only pass through the intersection when other drivers have yielded and there is no other traffic in the intersection.

-If You’ve Suffered Injuries at an Uncontrolled Intersection
+Get Help Today If You’ve Suffered Injuries at an Uncontrolled Intersection

 Unfortunately, many drivers may not even realize an intersection is uncontrolled, or they don’t know the rules governing an uncontrolled intersection.
 This can cause dangerous side impact or head-on collisions.
 Additionally, determining fault can be difficult, as there are no clear signs.
 In some cases, it may even be the fault of a poorly designed road.

 If you or someone you love has suffered injuries at an uncontrolled intersection, an experienced attorney may be able to help.
 Anchorage attorney Ben Crittenden can help you investigate your accident, determine who is at fault, and fight for the compensation you need to make as full a recovery as possible.
 Get in touch with Ben today to learn more about your rights and how he may be able to help.
-Call his Anchorage office at (907) 312-5381 or take a moment to fill out the contact form on this page to speak directly with Ben.